starius/ScPrime/siatest/README.md

 - [localdir.go](./localdir.go)

-The Local Dir subsystem is responsible for representing a local directory on disk that could be uploaded to the Sia network.
+The Local Dir subsystem is responsible for representing a local directory on disk that could be uploaded to the ScPrime network.

 **Exports**
 `TestNode` Methods